 The school was set up as a charity, with Zelda, Trix, Lindsay, Dickon and Layla as Trustees.
 Other trustees joined soon after: first Russ, then Anna.
 The core of the Trustee group has remained, with invaluable contributions coming from other Trustees over the years.

 By 2011, we had a long waiting list of children who wanted to join Zelda School, so the Trustees decided to expand.
 In September 2012 we opened a second yurt with new facilities, more than doubling our capacity and creating a Lower and Upper Kindergarten.
 In 2013, this was followed by the new barn - our beautiful outdoor classroom.

 Looking ahead, the Trustees of Zelda School will continue to work hard towards our mission to make this model for learning accessible to as many children as possible.
 We believe in developing the heart of a school within a community from the ground up, and hope to do so in more locations in the future.
 Equally important is developing our teacher-training capacity, so the methods for outdoor learning that we are pioneering and developing at Zelda School can be taken into mainstream schools for the benefit of all children.

 We are forever grateful to Holifield Farm for their extraordinary, unerring belief and support from Zelda School's first steps.
-And now also to Woodland Valley Farm for the same.
 We are very fortunate to have the support and collaboration of these inspiring people.